emissary-ingress/emissary/reference/idp-support/azure.md

 2. After you have registered your application, click on `App Registrations` in the navigation panel on the left and select the application you just created.

-3. Make a note of both the client and tenant IDs as these will be used later when configuring Ambassador Pro.
+3. Make a note of both the client and tenant IDs as these will be used later when configuring Ambassador Edge Stack.